kevin-robb/coarse-map-nav-integration/README.md

-# Topological Localization on Course Maps
+# Topological Localization on Coarse/Hand-Drawn Maps
 This work is my Thesis project @ Northeastern University for my M.S. in Robotics, advised by Lawson Wong.
 My completed thesis report and slides from the defense can be found in the `docs/` folder.
 This folder also contains a full setup guide for the LoCoBot, the physical robot used for this project.

 ## Overview